Edgenesis/shifu/quick-start-hello-world.md

 # Hello World Device
 This section will show you how *shifu* works by creating a simple edge device and connect to *shifu* with its *deviceShifu* (digital twin).\
-This edge device will only do one thing: response a message upon the HTTP endpoint `/hello`.
+An edge device can be anything that performs some certain tasks and can communicate via a driver.
+The edge device in this example will only do one thing: responds on HTTP endpoint `/hello`.
-### Prerequosite
+### Prerequisite
-The following example requires [Docker](https://docs.docker.com/get-docker/), [kind](https://kubernetes.io/docs/tasks/tools/), [kubectl](https://kubernetes.io/docs/tasks/tools/) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) installed.
+The following example requires [Go](https://golang.org/dl/), [Docker](https://docs.docker.com/get-docker/), [kind](https://kubernetes.io/docs/tasks/tools/), [kubectl](https://kubernetes.io/docs/tasks/tools/) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) installed.

 1. ### Prepare the edge device docker image
    The expected edge device is a http server that response "Hello_world from device via shifu!"\